ekefan/panda_url_shortner/README.md

 # PANDA_URL_SHORTNER:

-Practicing CRUD and Restful api's
+Practicing CRUD and RESTful api's
 Backend service for a url_shortner...

 The following functions are allowed: